North Sonoma Mountain Regional Park and Open Space Preserve

-North Sonoma Mountain Regional Park and Open Space Preserve is an 820-acre park southeast of Santa Rosa.
-The park includes a 4-mile section of the Bay Area Ridge Trail, which connects to Jack London State Historic Park for through-hiking opportunities.
+North Sonoma Mountain Regional Park and Open Space Preserve is an 820-acre park located about 5 miles southeast of Santa Rosa.
+The park includes a 4-mile section of the Bay Area Ridge Trail, which connects to adjacent Jack London State Historic Park.

 North Sonoma Mountain Regional Park and Preserve stretches from south of Bennett Valley to the western boundary of Jack London State Historic Park in Glen Ellen.
 The park entrance is about 5 miles southeast of Santa Rosa.